ggeorgiev/comparex/README.md

 ### Parametrizable size

 Now that the algorithm operates entirely with unsigned numbers, it becomes straightforward to make the size parametrizable, allowing seamless switching between `uint32_t`, `uint64_t`, or other desired types.

+### Bitset for the Turns

+During forward tracing, it is essential to track the value of `x`, which inherently determines the value of `y`.
+However, during backtracing, this is unnecessary.
+The only requirement is to record the turns taken.
+This method reduces the memory footprint by approximately 32x or 64x, depending on the size of `size_type`.
+By managing significantly less memory, it also enhances performance.

 ## Comparex: New Longest Subsequence Algorithm